openwisp/docker-openwisp/README.md

 ## Customization

+### Custom Django Settings

+If you want to add custom Django settings, you can follow the following guide.

+1. Create a directory `customize` in the same location as the `docker-compose.yml` file.
+2. Create a sub-directory `customize/configuration`.
+3. Create a file which will contain settings for Django `customize/configuration/custom_django_settings.py`.
+You can write all Django specific configuration in this file.

 ### Custom Styles and JavaScript

 If you want to use your custom styles, add custom JavaScript you can follow the following guide.